-But, 36 years later, Ed is still with Sojourners, still the art director, still happy with his life-long dream of working hard for very little money.
-The only down side is that Ed is beginning to feel his childhood plans of being either a cowboy or an astronaut may not be realized in his lifetime.
-But such are the sacrifices one makes when one responds to the call of the Lord, even if immediately after that the Lord apparently changed His phone number.
+But, 46 years later, Ed finally retired from Sojourners, content to have fulfilled his life-long dream of working hard for very little money.
+The only downside is that Ed is too old now to pursue his childhood plans of being either a cowboy or an astronaut.
+But such are the sacrifices one makes when one responds to the call of the Lord, even if immediately after that, the Lord apparently changed His or Her phone number.

-Of a more biographic note, Ed holds an Associate in Arts degree from Vincennes University.
-He was denied a Bachelor's Degree from Indiana University because of a disagreement with his psychology professor who did not appreciate Ed’s refusal to complete his rat experiment.
-Apparently, Ed’s was the only laboratory rat that bit, so Ed insisted on wearing huge motorcycle gloves when handling the animal, which, the professor insisted, skewed the rat’s response to stimuli.
-Ed told the professor what he could do with his stimuli, which unfortunately did not put the professor in the mood to accept Ed’s alternative suggestion, which was to study the response of rats being loudly cursed at while simultaneously being flushed down university toilets.
+Of a more biographic note, Ed holds an associate degree from Vincennes University.
+He then transferred to Indiana University where, despite his diligence at attending several classes each semester, he was denied a bachelor’s degree because a psychology professor did not appreciate Ed’s refusal to complete his rat experiment.
+Apparently, Ed’s was the only laboratory rat that bit, so Ed insisted on wearing thick motorcycle gloves when handling the animal which, the professor insisted, skewed the rat’s response to stimuli.
+Ed told the professor what he could do with stimuli, which unfortunately did not put the professor in the mood to accept Ed’s alternative suggestion, which was to study the response of rats being loudly cursed at while simultaneously being flushed down university toilets.

-Since his college days he has made a bit of a name for himself, and not just “You, There,” which is the name his mother calls him when she forgets.
-Ed has won numerous awards for his design of Sojourner Magazine, and his monthly humor column consistently garners top honors from both religious and secular media associations.
-His recent book, A Hamster is Missing in Washington, D.C. won the top prize in humor at the Independent Publisher Book Awards in New York City.
-(Due to scheduling conflicts, Ed was unable to attend the gala tribute and banquet, but had he gone he would have ordered the fish.)
-Now in its second printing, Ed’s book is available at store.sojo.net and at on-line booksellers near you.
+Since his college days he has made a bit of a name for himself, and not just “You, There,” which is the name his mother called him when she forgot.
+Ed won numerous awards for his design of Sojourners magazine, and his monthly humor column consistently garnered top honors from both religious and secular media associations.
+His book A Hamster is Missing in Washington, D.C. won the top prize in humor at the Independent Publisher Book Awards in New York City.
+(Due to scheduling conflicts, Ed was unable to attend the gala banquet, but had he gone he would have ordered the fish.)
+The book sold out of its second printing and Ed is now working on a second volume.